 In accordance with student visa condition 8533, students must notify Trinity College of a change to their Melbourne address within 7 days of moving.

-Most student visa holders are entitled to work up to 20 hours per week while their course is in session and unlimited hours during scheduled course breaks.
+Most student visa holders are entitled to work up to 40 hours per fortnight while their course is in session and unlimited hours during scheduled course breaks.
 Students must commence their course before they are eligible to start work.
 Please ensure you check your visa as entitlements may vary.
 Visit the employment & visas information at the University of Melbourne website.